-The Pancreatic Cancer Action Network (PanCAN) is excited to launch Precision PromiseSM in the second half of 2018.
+The Pancreatic Cancer Action Network (PanCAN) is excited to launch Precision PromiseSM in 2019.
 Precision Promise is the first adaptive clinical trial platform for pancreatic cancer patients in the world and PanCAN’s groundbreaking initiative to dramatically improve patient outcomes and advance the organization’s goal to double survival by 2020.

 Recently, PanCAN hosted a Precision Promise Leadership and Clinical Trial Consortium (CTC) meeting in San Francisco.
 The meeting brought together Precision Promise committee members, the principal investigators from the CTC sites and industry partners to discuss the progress and status of the initiative.

 “What is so incredible about this effort is that we are doing things that have never been done before,” explains Victoria Manax, MD, chief medical officer at PanCAN.
 “Bringing together such a knowledgeable group of experts – we are working together to design clinical trials to better benefit patients.”

 Progress has been too slow for patients.
 Advancements have been made in the lab, but these findings haven’t always quickly and efficiently translated into the clinical trial setting to determine patient benefit.
 The system needs to be improved.

 This is why PanCAN is leading Precision Promise to improve the clinical trial system to learn faster, design smarter clinical trials and be more patient-centric.
 Precision Promise will simultaneously test multiple cutting-edge therapeutic options, compared to traditional trials that test only one or two treatments at the same time.

 “Face-to-face gatherings of the experts involved are important to keep everyone up-to-date, while also gaining invaluable input and ensuring that our planning process is on target and includes all aspects needed for successful collaboration,” explains Julie Fleshman, JD, MBA, president and CEO of PanCAN.